ayazwai/wais-battlepass/README.md

 # Add Levels

 - Open config file and find this array _Config.Levels_
 - Enter a new level.
-Only INT chars
+Only INT numbers

 Example:
 ```